Red Mountain Sedona Starts With Restoring Hope

 • Build self-confidence, and

 Over time, the natural endorphins produced by exercise replace the adrenaline rush produced by substance use.
-This is why our clients exercise every day.
-We add a sense of fun and adventure to the exercise program so that our clients become life-long purveyors of fitness and its benefits.
+This is why our students exercise every day.
+We add a sense of fun and adventure to the exercise program so that our students become life-long purveyors of fitness and its benefits.
 Our goal is that the habits and skills acquired during their stay, will remain after the completion of the RMS program.
-Our hope is that exercise becomes a part of our clients’ daily routines for the rest of their lives.
+Our hope is that exercise becomes a part of our students’ daily routines for the rest of their lives.

 Mindfulness reflects the belief that a positive and productive mental state can be achieved in adverse situations by becoming aware of, and acknowledging, one’s feelings, thoughts, and sensations in the present moment.
 This “information,” when acknowledged through awareness, can then be used to engage in productive therapeutic interventions leading to more productive coping skills.